idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial04_meshing/step14_advanced_examples.md

          caption=[PolygonConcentricCircleMeshGenerator.md] boundary layer example.
          block=Mesh

-## Advanced Meshing Example: Stitching Assemblies with Different Pin Numbers
+## Stitching Assemblies with Different Pin Numbers

 Typical reactor cores are comprised of many different assembly types, each with different numbers of pins.
 When the pins are explicitly meshed, the number of nodes on the assembly boundary is determined by a combination of the number pins as well as the pin azimuthal discretization.
 It is difficult to find a reasonably low azimuthal discretization for each assembly such that all assemblies have the same number of nodes on their boundaries.